Richard Hunt and David Lepofsky on AODA!

 Kaveh: This is season one, called signal – episode 3, AODA

 [Music: Quantization (Theme)]

 Richard Hunt: Hi my name is Richard Hunt. in this episode of Quantization we are talking to Toronto lawyer and disability activist David Lepofsky.
-Since being admitted to the Ontario bar in 1991 David has practiced law in the ontario policy service in the areas of constitutional, civil, administrative and most recently criminal law.
+Since being admitted to the Ontario bar in 1991 David has practiced law in the Ontario policy service in the areas of constitutional, civil, administrative and most recently criminal law.
 He has written a law book and many articles on legal subjects.
-He was invested as a member of the Order of Canada in 1995 and was awarded the order of Ontario in 2007, for his work on behalf of people with disabilities in Ontario which help lead to the Ontarian with disabilities act of 2001 and the AODA the Accessibility for Ontarians with Disabilities Act 2005.
+He was invested as a member of the Order of Canada in 1995 and was awarded the order of Ontario in 2007, for his work on behalf of people with disabilities in Ontario which help lead to the Ontarian with disabilities act of 2001 and the AODA the Accessibility for Ontarian with Disabilities Act 2005.
 This June he was awarded an honorary doctorate by the law society of upper Canada.